mozilla-bteam/bmo/README.rst

 LOG4PERL_CONFIG_FILE
   Filename of `Log::Log4perl`_ config file.
   It defaults to log4perl-syslog.conf.
-  If the file is given as a relative path, it will belative to the /app/conf/ directory.
+  If the file is given as a relative path, it will relative to the /app/conf/ directory.

 .. _`Devel::NYTProf`: https://metacpan.org/pod/Devel::NYTProf